otahina/finance-tracker-project-for-beginners/README.md

 We're excited to see your contributions and to learn and grow together in this open-source journey!

+## Questions? 🤔

+If you have any questions or issues, don't hesitate to reach out.
+We're here to help!

 ---

 ## Set up ⚙️ readme Need to be changed here